 (Updates with settlement prices in eighth paragraph.)

-Sept.
-6 (Bloomberg) -- West Texas Intermediate crude will probably advance next week on the prospect of a U.S. attack against Syria, improving economic data and falling American oil stockpiles, a Bloomberg survey showed.
+Aug.
+23 (Bloomberg) -- West Texas Intermediate crude will probably decline next week on speculation that demand from refineries will drop with the end of the peak-demand summer driving season, a Bloomberg survey showed.

-Sixteen of 36 analysts, or 44 percent, forecast crude will increase through Sept.
-13. Fifteen respondents, or 42 percent, predicted a decline and five said that there would be no change.
-Last week, 43 percent of analysts projected a gain and 41 percent a decrease.
+Twenty of 33 analysts, or 61 percent, forecast crude will decrease through Aug.
+30. Seven respondents, or 21 percent, predicted an increase and six said there would be no change.
+Last week, 54 percent of analysts forecast a dip.

-Front-month crude futures rose $2.88, or 2.7 percent, to $110.53 a barrel this week on the New York Mercantile Exchange.
-There was no floor trading on Sept.
-2 because of the U.S. Labor Day holiday.
-Prices are up 20 percent this year.
+Front-month crude futures fell $1.04, or 1 percent, to $106.42 a barrel this week on the New York Mercantile Exchange.
+Prices are up 16 percent this year.